-The Construction Industry Training Board, chosen as the winner of London and the south-east, is the largest provider of apprenticeships in the construction ocal councils fared particularly well in this category for their outstanding efforts in spreading the word about apprenticeships to employers and their local communities.
+The Construction Industry Training Board, chosen as the winner of London and the south-east, is the largest provider of apprenticeships in the construction sector.

 "CITB works across all sectors of the industry, engaging with employers of all sizes, across all occupations, to ensure they have access to the provision they require," a spokesperson said.